Last updated on January 17, 2021

-At the start of appointments, many dentists will tell you to indicate if you would like to take a break at any time in the procedure.
+At the start of appointments, your dentist may tell you to let them know if you’d like to take a break at any time in the procedure.
 This is usually done by using an agreed signal.
 Being able to pause the procedure at any time can give you a sense of control.

 2. Dentist-initiated rest breaks

 Dentist-initiated rest breaks are extremely helpful.
 Many (if not most?) people with dental fears find it difficult to be assertive in the dental situation.
 You may also have a tendency to ‘freeze’ in the dental chair, or you may be tempted to ‘push through’ appointments to get it over and done with.
 Some people find it difficult to request a rest break for fear of appearing to be a ‘difficult’ patient, and they don’t want to be a bother or a nuisance.

 For all these reasons, it’s great when dentists plan the rest breaks in advance.
 An example is letting you know they’ll work for five minutes, and then take a break.
-This increases the sense of predictability and control over the procedure.
+This increases the sense of predictability and control.

 3. Pauses in treatment

 Your dentist can use natural pauses in treatment (for example, when switching to a different piece of equipment) to encourage you to take a break, close your mouth, and rest a little.

 4. Unscheduled breaks

 Of course, dentists should also take a break if they notice their patient become anxious or restless.